It’s always an exciting thing to stock your first pond with fish. So a common question we get is “how many fish can I put in my pond?”.

-Allowing as much water as possible to pass through or over rocks, bio balls, ceramic noodles or any other filter media will allow you to have a healthier ecosystem but also a more densely populated pond.
+Allowing as much water as possible to pass through or over rocks, bio balls, ceramic noodles or any other filter media will allow you to have a healthier water but also a more densely populated pond(more fish!).

 There are many ways to add biological filtration to an existing pond.
 My 2 favourites are bog or wetland filters and slow moving streams.